 This is a modified ATK recipe that they are calling Spicy Mexican Shredded Pork Tostadas (Tinga).
 When I saw this on ATK, I knew I would do a version someday.

-As I read others opinion of the recipe several criticisms appeared common.
-They poached the pork in water with a little onion and spice that produced a bland meat and the final result apparently reflected that.
+As I read others opinion of the recipe, several criticisms appeared common.
+They poached the pork in water with a little onion and spice that produced a bland meat, and the final result apparently reflected that.

-So I combined their recipe with one of mine and ended up with an excellent meal.
-I poached the meat in broth with spices, onion and garlic.
+So I combined their recipe with Easy Mexican Shredded Pork Loin and ended up with an excellent taste.
+I poached the meat in broth with spices, onion, and garlic.
 I used a Dutch oven in the over for the poaching so I wouldn’t need to pay any attention to it.

-Yep it earned the 5.
+Yep, it earned the 5.

-What you need.
-First preheat oven to 300 degrees.
+Preheat oven to 300 degrees.

-Add an 8 oz can of tomato sauce, the reserved liquid, 1 T chili powder and 1/2 t of cumin, salt and chipotie powder.
+In a large nonstick pan heat 2 teaspoon oil over medium-high heat until shimmering, add the pork and using a wooden spoon break up the pork.
+Cook until browning (about 8 minutes).
+Add an 8 oz can of tomato sauce, the reserved liquid, 1 tablespoon chili powder and 1/2 teaspoon of cumin, 1/2 teaspoon salt and 1/2 teaspoon chipotle powder.
 Simmer for another 5-10 minutes.

-Poke a fork multiple times into a six inch corn tortilla.
+Poke a fork multiple times into a six-inch corn tortilla.

 Brown on each side for about 2 minutes then move to a paper towel covered plate to drain, sprinkle lightly with salt.
 Repeat until you have the desired number of tostadas.

 Assemble to your preference.
 Suggestions: sour cream, cheeses, tomato, green onion, cilantro, avocado or whatever you want.